The Kentucky Derby Has a Dark History of Horse Abuse

 How many horses have died in the Kentucky Derby?

-You may recall the story of last year's "disgraced winner of the race," Medina Spirit, who won, was disqualified for having a positive drug test, and died prematurely days later of a heart attack — at only three years old.
+You may recall the 2021 story of the "disgraced winner of the race," Medina Spirit, who won, was disqualified for having a positive drug test, and died prematurely days later of a heart attack — at only three years old.
 Again, this isn't an anomaly — if they don't drop dead from exhaustion, many of the horses die from injuries, or are euthanized immediately after.
 Between 2010 and 2019, the Kentucky Horse Racing Commission reported 237 race-related horse deaths.
-Many, however, are unreported.
+Many, however, go unreported.

 The state of Kentucky "conveniently" doesn't require horse death records, and it's assumed many die in training long before the race.
 If you'd like to invest in helping the horses, as opposed to supporting the dangerous sport, New Vocations, Canter USA, Second Stride and Thoroughbred Retirement Foundation are all charities that support, relocate, and fight the well-being of former racing horses, because clearly, their trainers don't care enough to do so.